The Baruch College Faculty Handbook

 Provost & Senior Vice President for Academic Affairs

-It is my great pleasure to invite members of the Baruch College faculty to submit their and their students’ work for the Abraham J. Briloff Prizes in Ethics.
+It is my great pleasure to invite members of the Baruch College faculty to submit their work and that of their students for the Abraham J. Briloff Prizes in Ethics.
 The prizes are funded by a gift from alumnus Charles R. Dreifus (’66, MBA ’73) in honor of Abraham J. Briloff, Emmanuel Saxe Distinguished Professor of Accountancy Emeritus.
 The official announcement for both faculty and student prizes appears below.

 I hope that you will consider making a submission for the faculty prize and will encourage and work with your students to submit an essay for the student prize.
-Identifying good student essays that come your way and then working with those students to refine their efforts for eventual submission can be rewarding for both students and faculty members.
+Identifying good student essays that come your way and then working with those students to refine their efforts for eventual submission can be rewarding for both student and faculty members.